Hari-durai/virtual-cricket-game/README.md

 - Move hand up/down: Control shot power by s
 - Make a specific gesture (e.g., fist) to trigger shot

-## Customization

-You can customize the game by modifying the game logic in `virtual_cricket_game.py`.
-You can change the scoring mechanism, game rules, or even add more advanced gestures.

 ## Credits

-- This project is inspired by Mediapipe's hand tracking and gesture recognition capabilities.
+- This project is inspired by Mediapipe's pose tracking and gesture recognition capabilities.
-- Developed by Your Name.
-Contact: your.email@example.com
+- Developed by Your hariharan.

 ## License